wujiduan/Rawls_vs_Utils/README.md

 # Rawls_vs_Utils
-This is a repository containing codes to produce plots in "Policy Design in Long-run Welfare Dynamics"
+## This is a repository containing codes to produce plots in "Policy Design in Long-run Welfare Dynamics"

+### All the required packages to run the codes are in "requirement.txt".

 * "read_sipp" folder contains the cleaned data.
 * "real_initial_linear.ipynb" generates Figure 1.(a) in the paper.